Experience-Monks/extract-streetview/README.md

-  --source, -s      photo source, "outdoor" or "default" --format, -f      output format, "jpg" or "png" (default) --quality, -q     encoding quality for JPG, default 0.9
+  --source, -s      photo source, "outdoor" or "default" --format, -f      output format, "jpg" or "png" (default) --quality, -q     encoding quality for JPG, default 0.9 --id              the first argument is a panoID instead of lat,lng
 ```

 Extracts a street view panorama from `[ latitude, longitude ]` input (or `google.com/maps/` URL).
 If not specified, will extract a random [Awesome StreetView](https://github.com/Jam3/awesome-streetview).